pmorelli92/bunnify/README.md

 # Bunnify (experimental stage)

-Bunnify is a library for publishing and consuming events with AMQP.
+Bunnify is a library for publishing and consuming events for AMQP.
 It presents the following features:

-- Easy setup.
-- Consume the same Payload you published, marshal and unmarshal actions are handled by the library and abstracted to the developer.
-- Reconnection handled by default.
-- Correlation ID and other event metadata is handled by default.
-- Does not add extra dependencies more than `github.com/rabbitmq/amqp091-go` on which all the libraries are built upon.
+**Easy setup:** Bunnify is designed to be easy to set up and use.
+Simply install the library and start publishing and consuming events.

+**Automatic payload marshaling and unmarshaling:** You can consume the same payload you published, without worrying about the details of marshaling and unmarshaling.
+Bunnify handles these actions for you, abstracting them away from the developer.

+**Automatic reconnection:** If your connection to the AMQP server is interrupted, Bunnify will automatically handle the reconnection for you.
+This ensures that your events are published and consumed without interruption.

+**Built-in event metadata handling:** The library automatically handles event metadata, including correlation IDs and other important details.

+**Minimal dependencies:** Bunnify is built on top of `github.com/rabbitmq/amqp091-go`, which means that it doesn't add any unnecessary dependencies to your project.

 ## Experimental

-This library is on an early stage which means the API may change substantially in the next few weeks.
-Beware before using this in a real work environment.
+Important Note: Bunnify is currently in an early stage of development.
+This means that the API may change substantially in the coming weeks.

+I encourage you to test Bunnify thoroughly in a development or staging environment before using it in a real work environment.
+This will allow you to become familiar with its features and limitations, and help me identify any issues that may arise.

 ## Motivation